 - Carrying more than one child

 This is one of the reasons why the American Heart Association recommends home monitoring of blood pressure.
-If you’ve been thinking about buying a home blood pressure monitor, you can check out my recommendation in this same website right here.
+If you’ve been thinking about buying a home blood pressure monitor, you can check out my recommendation in this same website right here, home monitors.

-Stress can also lead to bad habits that are not good for your blood pressure over the long run.
+In addition, stress can lead to bad habits not good for blood pressure over the long run.
 For instance, overeating, smoking and drinking alcohol in response to stressful situations are direct causes of sustained high blood pressure.
-Plus, these bad habits cause more temporary spikes in your blood pressure.
-Another one of these habits are my next topic.
+In addition, these bad habits cause more temporary spikes in blood pressure.

-Many illegal drugs cause sudden high blood pressure because they narrow your arteries and increase your heart rate.
-Five examples of illegal drugs that can affect your heart are (resource):
+Many illegal drugs cause an increase in blood pressure because they narrow the arteries and increase the heart rate.
+Five examples of illegal drugs that can affect the heart are (r):

 - Anabolic Steroids